Understanding the Basics of Surety Bonds

 • Payment Bonds: Guarantees that the principal will pay subcontractors, laborers, and suppliers associated with the project.

-2. Commercial Surety Bonds:
+2. Commercial Bonds:

 • License and Permit Bonds: Required by government agencies to ensure that businesses adhere to regulations and laws.